 This chart collection uses the Bureau of Labor Statistics’ Current Employment Statistics (CES) and Job Openings and Labor Turnover Survey (JOLTS) data to analyze how jobs and wages in the healthcare industry have recovered compared to the non-healthcare sectors, and how this recovery is distributed across healthcare providers.

 Unlike during past recessions, health employment fell drastically in early 2020

 The COVID-19 recession was markedly different – as lockdowns spread across the country, health sector jobs fell sharply along with jobs in other sectors.
 Even so, health sector employment did not fall quite as steeply as jobs in the rest of the economy.
-In April of 2020, health employment fell by 9.3% from the previous month (an unprecedented drop), while non-health employment fell by -14.0%.
+In April of 2020, health employment fell to 14.9 million from 16.2 million in 2019 (by -8.2%), while non-health employment fell by -14.0%.
 Total health employment in February 2020 was 16.5 million.

 Job openings in the health sector, like the rest of the economy, are higher than pre-pandemic levels

 The Job Opportunity & Labor Turnover Survey (JOLTS) does not differentiate between healthcare and social assistance positions in monthly data, but it does show that the combined number of health and social assistance job openings have increased since April 2020, hitting a record high in 2022.
 Even after a decline at the end of 2022, job openings in healthcare and social assistance are more than 50% higher than before the pandemic.

 Health & social assistance job quits are at an all-time high